pjtunstall/ziggurats/README.md

 ### Controlling the time step

-Another thing that puzzled me: according to the frame-rate display in Chrome (frame rendering stats), any condition for controlling the time step that was actually likely to be triggered by fluctuations in frame rate resulted in a drastic decline in performance, but without any noticeable jank.
+Another thing that puzzled me: according to the frame-rate display in Chrome (frame rendering stats), any condition for controlling the time step that was actually likely to be triggered by fluctuations in frame rate resulted in a drastic decline in performance.
+It didn't, however, result in any noticeable jank.
 For example, when I had a `requestAnimationFrame` callback in `controller`:

 ```javascript
 if (timestamp - this.lastTimestamp < 16.667) {